realXtend/tundra/readme.txt

 The test runner is called UnitTests.exe and it is located in the same directory as the application executable.
 For return values, refer to boost documentation.

+Always run unit tests in debug mode, since some tests rely on asserts.
+Also run tests in final release mode.